darksideshadow/darksideshadow/README.md

-## Hello
+## Hello, I'm Bryle!

+I'm a fourth-year undergraduate student pursuing a B.S in Computer Science and a B.A in Philosophy at San Diego State University.

-I'm an undergraduate studying computer science at SDSU.
-I'm interested in game development, computer networks, and cybersecurity.
+I'm currently interested in software development, computer systems, and game development.

 This is where I display my projects.
 Feel free to take a look around!

 ---